 Living a minimalist life can give you wings!
-Your baggage is less so you can fly high—do whatever you want.
+Your baggage is less so you can fly high — do whatever you want.
 Although it’s a difficult goal to achieve where there’s a will there’s away.
-What I have experienced is that when you reduce your wants to half, the joy in life gets double.
+What I’ve experienced is that when you reduce your wants to half, the joy in life gets double.

-Minimalism is a tool that can assist you in finding freedom; the real one.
-Freedom from the trappings of the consumer culture we’ve built our lives around.
+Minimalism is an instrument that can support you in finding freedom; the real one.
+Freedom from the trap of the consumer or market culture we’ve built for ourselves.

 It’s freedom from the passion to possess!

-At its core, minimalism is the intentional promotion of the things we most value and the removal of everything that distracts us from it.
-It is a life that forces intentionality.
-And as a result, it forces improvements in almost all aspects of your life.
+At its nucleus, minimalism is the deliberate promotion of the things we most value and the elimination of everything that diverts us from it.
+It’s a life that forces intentionality.
+And as a result, it forces enhancements in almost all aspects of your life.

-If one’s life is simple, contentment has to come.
-Simplicity is extremely important for happiness.
-Having few desires, feeling satisfied with what you have, is very vital—satisfaction with just enough food, clothing, and shelter to protect yourself from the elements.
+If life is simple, contentment will follow.
+Simplicity is tremendously important for happiness.
+Having few desires, feeling satisfied with what you possess, is vital — satisfaction with just enough food, clothing, and shelter.

-Why I chose to have a minimalist lifestyle?
+Why did I choose to have a minimalist lifestyle?

-For me, living a minimalist lifestyle is working wonders and I am able to achieve so much peace and true happiness that I didn’t find earlier.
+For me, living a minimalist lifestyle is working wonders and I can achieve so much peace and true happiness that I didn’t find earlier.
 There are many benefits to living this way:

 - Better relationships